andygock/stable-diffusion-style-cheatsheet/README.md

 python -m http.server
 ```

-For web developmenet, I used [live-server](https://github.com/tapio/live-server) for its excellent live reloading when editing files.
+For web development, I used [live-server](https://github.com/tapio/live-server) for its excellent live reloading when editing files.

 ## Custom categories